Portable Spas NZ Preventative Maintenance Guide

 1. Regular Water Maintenance

-- Test Weekly: Check your pH, Total Alkalinity (TA), and Calcium Hardness weekly.
-For optimal spa health, keep pH between 7.2–7.8, TA between 80–120 ppm, and Calcium Hardness between 120–250 ppm.
+Test your pH, Total Alkalinity and Calcium Hardness weekly, keeping pH between 7.2 and 7.8, TA between 80 and 120 ppm, and Calcium Hardness between 120 and 250 ppm.

 2. Routine Limescale Prevention for Control Units